adrian/irish-constitution/constitution.md

     3° This section shall not apply to agreements or conventions of a technical and administrative character.

 6. No international agreement shall be part of the domestic law of the State save as may be determined by the Oireachtas.

+7. 1° The State may consent to be bound by the British-Irish Agreement done at Belfast on the 10th day of April, 1998, hereinafter called the Agreement.

+    2° Any institution established by or under the Agreement may exercise the powers and functions thereby conferred on it in respect of all or any part of the island of Ireland notwithstanding any other provision of this Constitution conferring a like power or function on any person or any organ of State appointed under or created or established by or under this Constitution.
+Any power or function conferred on such an institution in relation to the settlement or resolution of disputes or controversies may be in addition to or in substitution for any like power or function conferred by this Constitution on any such person or organ of State as aforesaid.

+8. The State may exercise extra-territorial jurisdiction in accordance with the generally recognised principles of international law.

 ## THE ATTORNEY GENERAL